4nd2in/edu/pages/OSI-model.md

 	- ## Session layer (5)
 	- ## Transport layer (4)
 	  id:: 645bb06d-51da-4253-a0b4-4aeade7bf72e
 		- This layer strongly works together with the network layer.
 Instead of addressing and routing, this layer is responsible for segmenting and ordering the data.
-Some protocols
+Some protocols of this layer also handle quality of service, congestion avoidance, reliability and packet retransmission.
+		- Protocols in this layer are either
 	- ## Network layer (3)
 	  id:: 645bb072-6c02-4323-bbdb-4e7115196663
 	  collapsed:: true